hailelagi/hailelagi.com/content/hacks/tsunami.md

 ## Isolation

-Isolation is really about how we define the _access_ rules of a `Table`.
-In ets we have different access modes:
+Isolation is really about how we define the _logical concurrent access rules_ of a `Table`.
+In ets we have different access modes for processes:

-- public - Reader/Writer groups
-- protected - RWMutex in principle
-- private - exclusive Mutex

-todo:
+- public: all processes may read or write.
+- protected: all process may read but one exclusive writer.
+- private: single reader and writer.

+Why does this matter?
+Before it was hinted at why the MVCC paradigm [8] exists -- naive locking hurts all query performance, yet locks are desirable because they ensure correct logical ordering -- linearizability.

+It's worth pausing to consider this for a moment.

+Concurrency is a powerful concept, we can take three logically independent events A, B then C -- potentially reorder them by alternating or _interleaving_ their execution's progress and reassemble them as A, B then C -- sequential, nice & correct.
+Systems must be correct, but not necessarily sequential.

+There's a hint of that infamous word here -- a tradeoff, in a concurrent universe performance or correctness pick one?
+Sadly reality is more complex and there are different shades on this spectrum that trade one thing by changing the definition of another [the devil is in the details](https://en.wikipedia.org/wiki/Consistency_model).

-We hinted at why the MVCC paradigm [8] exists.
-Another optimisation inline with the _more is better_ philosophy are reader and writer groups like we saw when we introduced the concept of fine-grained locks.
-In relational database like postgres you might be familiar with the table access patterns such as FOR UPDATE or ACCESS EXCLUSIVE in mnesia you have similar [locking semantics](https://www.erlang.org/doc/man/mnesia#lock-2)
+What to do?
+Inline with the _more is better_ philosophy of scaling are (read/write) locking groups, have you tried adding more _specialised_ locks?
+We can seperate our read access from our writes and scale those patterns somewhat independently -- this is the working principle of _snapshot insolation_.
+The concurrency control works by keeping multiple versions on each write and match transactions to specific version of the database at a checkpoint.
+In a database like postgres you might be familiar with  row or table level locks such as FOR UPDATE or ACCESS EXCLUSIVE, in mnesia you have similar [locking semantics](https://www.erlang.org/doc/man/mnesia#lock-2).

-todo:
+What does this mean for ets? unlike Mnesia ets has no need for MVCC because it does not model the idea of a "transaction", nor does it have [quorum](https://www.erlang.org/doc/man/mnesia_registry) or [consistency](https://www.erlang.org/doc/man/mnesia#sync_transaction-1) problems, nonetheless the ideas of having reader and writer groups prove useful.

 ## Consistency

 Consistency is a tricky topic.
-In one definition we can think of _referential integrity_ as consistent property and in another we can think of
+In a way we can think of _referential integrity_ as a consistent property of a database.
+You define a primary key and a foreign key and specify a logical relationship between entities based on this -- but really you're defining an interface and specifying a contract with an invariant that must be implemented.
+ETS does not have referential integrity, check constraints or schema validation, it stores/retrieves data agnostic of the kind or shape and enforces a serializable/linearizable api for concurrent reads and writes to every function API.

 ## The dumpster fire that is garbage collection